-- Any treatment in hospital.

-- Conscious sedation, anaesthesia.

-- Crown and bridge treatment.

-- Maxillofacial surgery.

-- Orthodontics.

-- Periodontal treatment.

-- Plastic dentures (Tanzanite One and Beryl options).
+- Any treatment in hospital. - Conscious sedation, anaesthesia. - Crown and bridge treatment. - Implant-supported crowns, bridges and dentures. - More than four (4) fillings (Beryl option). - Orthodontics. - Periodontal treatment. - Plastic dentures (Tanzanite One and Beryl options). - Surgical procedures: Removal of impacted teeth. - Surgical procedures: Maxillofacial surgery.

-To request pre-authorisation, ask your dental provider to complete and submit the 'Periodontal' form (for Periodontal treatment) or the 'Dental Report' form (for all other treatments).
+To request pre-authorisation, ask your dental health practitioner to complete and submit the 'Periodontal' form (for Periodontal treatment) or the 'Dental Report' form (for all other treatments).
 The forms are available on www.gems.gov.za under Forms on the GEMS Information Centre page.